It’s finally time for my AVS GPS Tracker review.

 The Meitrack logo is hidden with an AVS GPS Tracking sticker that has a different serial number on it to the label found on the rear of the tracker.

-The MVT800 user manual is on the Meitrack website:
+You can find the MVT800 user manual is on the Meitrack website:

 How much current draw does the AVS Tracker MVT800 put on your battery?